-We got to Baga Gazryn Chuluu – rock formations worshipped by locals who make pilgrimages here partly because it is said that Ghengis Khan camped here – before journeying to the Gobi Desert.
+We got to Baga Gazryn Chuluu – rock formations worshipped by locals who make pilgrimages here partly because legend states that Ghengis Khan camped here – before journeying to the Gobi Desert.

 On the way, we got to experience the famous Nadaam Festival when we passed through the local town of Mandal Govi.
 It was full of wrestling, horse racing, archery and fairground style fun.
-Nadaam means ‘games’ and the buzz was all around us.
-We were the only Westerners there and it was great to be a part of a traditional Mongolian community celebration, even if the afternoon was marred by a bogging which resulted in the truck not being released from the soft mud until midnight.
+Nadaam means ‘games’, and the buzz was all around us as the only Westerners there.
+It was great to be a part of a traditional Mongolian community celebration, even if the afternoon was marred by a bogging, which resulted in the truck not being released from the soft mud until midnight.

 Day 4: Sleep at a Ger Camp in the Gobi Desert

-Today was the day we were supposed to get to our first ger camp but after approximately 30 kilometres we encountered a huge ditch of water on the road resulting in us having to drain the water by hand and build a road and a dam for most of the afternoon to help us get across.
-Although this sounds horrendous it actually created a great sense of camaraderie and ultimately a huge sense of achievement.
-Afterwards, we got to camp on a high point of the Gobi Desert instead near to the town of Tsogoovi.
+The plan was to get to our first ger camp, but after approximately 30 kilometres, we encountered a large ditch of water on the road.
+It resulted in us having to drain the water by hand and build a road and a dam for most of the afternoon to help us get across.
+Although this sounds horrendous, it created a great sense of camaraderie and, ultimately, an immense sense of achievement.
+We got to camp on a high point of the Gobi Desert instead near the town of Tsogoovi.

 Day 5: Dalanzagad to Gobi Discovery Ger Camp

-We began our journey without a hitch to the ger Camp called Gobi Discovery stopping at the town of Dalanzagad on the way.
-Mongolian towns are typically very small and compact settlements which are fairly large in size but without the ruin of a city like Ulaanbaatar.
+We began our journey without a hitch to the ger Camp called Gobi Discovery, stopping at the town of Dalanzagad on the way.
+Mongolian towns are typically tiny and compact settlements that are reasonably large but without the ruin of a city like Ulaanbaatar.

 Day 6: Hiking in Yolin Am – Mongolia’s Ice Valley

-We hiked in Yolin Am, a beautiful canyon in the Gobi which is also an ice valley, and which hosts a huge glacier all year round.
-The hike was spectacular but, unfortunately for us, little of the glacier remained although we had lots of fun playing with what little ice there was regardless.
+We hiked in Yolin Am, a beautiful canyon in the Gobi, an ice valley, which hosts a colossal glacier all year round.
+The hike was spectacular, but, unfortunately for us, little of the iceberg remained, although we had lots of fun playing with what little ice there was regardless.

 Day 7: A Trip to the Gobi Desert Khongoryn Els Sand Dunes

-Lots of sandy riverbed crossings eventually leading us to ger camp number two, Khongoryn Els Ger Camp, where just by opening your ger door you were greeted with a breathtaking view of the Gobi and the Khongoryn Els sand dunes, which I later climbed, drank beer on and ran down.
+Many sandy riverbed crossings eventually led us to our second Ger camp, Khongoryn Els Ger Camp.
+Here, you only have to open your ger door to be greeted with a breathtaking view of the Gobi and the Khongoryn Els Sand Dunes, which I later climbed, drank beer on and ran down.
 That was after a camel ride, of course.

 Day 8: Visiting the Bayanzag Flaming Cliffs

-Bumpy mountain roads took us to the spectacular Bayanzag Flaming Cliffs, like a Mongolian version of the Grand Canyon, but smaller, where lots of dinosaur fossils and eggs were found.
-A great backdrop for bush camping.
+Bumpy mountain roads took us to the spectacular Bayanzag Flaming Cliffs, which are a Mongolian version of the Grand Canyon, but smaller.
+It’s a significant site that unearthed many dinosaur fossils and eggs, and it is also a stunning backdrop for bush camping.

 Day 9: Seeing Ongii Monastery and Driving to Arvaikhee

 When the communists invaded Mongolia in the 1930s (known as the Purges), nearly all Monasteries were destroyed.
-Ongii Monastery was one of them and we visited the ruins here before driving to Arvaikheer where heavy rain forced us into a hotel for the night (cue a huge whoop of joy).
-At times, random bad weather makes bush camping in Mongolia impossible so be prepared for a budget recount.
+Ongii Monastery was one of them, and we visited the ruins here before driving to Arvaikheer, where heavy rain forced us into a hotel for the night.
+At times, random bad weather makes bush camping in Mongolia impossible, so it is essential to prepare for a budget recount at any given time.

 Day 10: Stuck in Mongolia

-We began our journey to the third ger camp but got badly bogged around midday after the truck had to swerve slightly, of course, to miss a drunk driver who came in our path (sadly a lot of people drink and drive here).
-It took over five hours to get out, with the help of a small local tractor, and during that time a few of us who remained to help with the truck (a few were rescued by local jeeps) lost our minds.
-It was a hilarious few hours that would have made an excellent documentary and which is probably how a Lord of the Flies scenario starts.
+We began our journey to the third ger camp but got badly bogged around midday after the truck had to swerve slightly, of course, to miss a drunk driver who came in our path (sadly, a lot of people drink and drive here).
+It took over five hours to get out, with the help of a small local tractor, and during that time, a few of us who remained to help with the truck (local jeeps rescued a few) lost our minds.
+It was a hilarious few hours that would have made an excellent documentary, probably how a Lord of the Flies scenario starts.

-The roads were not hard enough for the truck to continue, especially with all the hills.
-After setting up tents and cooking dinner two small vans came to the rescue to take us on our two-hour journey to the Ger Camp.
+The roads were not rigid and stable enough for the truck to continue, especially with all the hills.
+After setting up tents and cooking dinner, two small vans came to the rescue to take us on our two-hour journey to the Ger Camp.
 It was a scary ride in the dark, where we stopped at the driver’s backyard and where a small boy jumped into the hold of the van for the rest of the journey.
-We decided to name this poor hostage Wilfred.

 Day 11: Hiking in Orkhon Valley

 I highly recommend staying in a ger camp in the beautiful Orkhon Valley.
-There’s nothing like a good hike through the beautiful forest to reach the Tuvkhon Monastery and to see the surrounding area.
+There’s nothing like a pleasant hike through the beautiful forest to reach the Tuvkhon Monastery and see the surrounding area.
 Pure bliss.

 Day 12: Seeing the Orkhon Valley Waterfalls

 The Orkhon Valley waterfall was the next stop on our five-hour drive to the next ger camp.
-This camp plays host to the famous hot springs in the region where I lost my skinny dipping virginity after copious amounts of beer and vodka shots.
-I still haven’t seen any photos.
+This camp plays host to the famous hot springs in the region, where we went skinny dipping and enjoyed a few refreshing beers.

 Day 13: Visiting a Mongolian Family in a Ger

 Fully clothed, of course, we took a short hike through the lush green forest to visit the source of the hot springs.
-When you come across your first sighting of trees after two weeks of barren land you really begin to appreciate such incredible surroundings.
+When you come across your first sighting of trees after two weeks of barren land, you begin to appreciate such incredible surroundings.

-As we had two Mongolian guides with us (invaluable support in a country where very little or no English is spoken or understood) we were able to visit a Mongolian ger and a local family to learn about nomadic life.
-It wasn’t one of those dodgy ‘we have tourists here every week’ set up, but a traditional, local family who lived on an isolated patch of land in the valley.
-We tried their dairy products (their source of income) including fermented mare’s milk, curd and butter, before learning about ger rules and traditions and asking each other lots of questions!
+As we had two Mongolian guides with us (invaluable support in a country where very little or no English is spoken or understood), we could visit a Mongolian ger and a local family to learn about nomadic life.
+It wasn’t a tourist set up, but a traditional, local family who lived on an isolated patch of land in the valley.
+We tried their dairy products (their source of income), including fermented mare’s milk, curd and butter, before learning about ger rules and traditions and asking each other many questions!

 Day 14: Erdene Zuu Monastery in Kharkhorin

-A quick stop in the nearby town of Tsetserleg was needed to stock up on food supplies.
-It was a market day so the atmosphere was crazy.
-I get such a buzz from those moments when you really don’t know where you are at and what to do and where you have to work hard to communicate and negotiate.
+We needed a quick stop in the nearby town of Tsetserleg to stock up on food supplies.
+It was a market day with an electric atmosphere.
+I get a high from moments when you don’t know where you are and what to do, and where you have to work hard to communicate and negotiate.

-We later visited what is considered to be the most important Monastery in the country, Erdene Zuu Monastery in Kharkhorin – the first Buddhist monastery in Mongolia which had up to 100 temples and 1,000 monks before the purges in 1937.
-Only three temples were left standing, alongside a number of statues and other items.
+We later visited the most important Monastery in the country, Erdene Zuu Monastery in Kharkhorin – the first Buddhist monastery in Mongolia that had up to 100 temples and 1,000 monks before the purges in 1937.
+Only three temples remained, alongside several statues and other items.